Calamari Fra Diavolo Recipe

 5. Add the Calamari Rings and Seasonings: add in the squid rings, along with the sea salt and crushed red pepper flakes.

-Fresh parsley tossed into the skillet with cherry tomatoes, then the squid is added. by 2sistersrecipes.com
+Fresh parsley tossed into the skillet with cherry tomatoes, then the squid is added.

 6. Finally, Simmer the Squid: uncovered, for about 6 to 8 minutes, until the calamari rings are fully cooked, and tender to the bite.
 Turn off the heat and serve.

-Large skillet simmering the calamari in tomato sauce. by 2sistersrecipes.com
+Large skillet simmering the calamari in tomato sauce.

-Calamari Marinara vs Calamari Fra Diavolo
+Calamari Marinara vs Calamari Fra Diavolo…

 What is the difference between Marinara and Fra Diavolo?
-Calamari Marinara and Fra Diavolo are basically the same recipes.
+Calamari Marinara and Fra Diavolo are the same recipes.
 The only difference between them is that one is a mild tomato sauce and the other one is spicy.

 What to serve with calamari?

-Notes and Tips…
+Notes and Tips For Success

 • Do not overcook the calamari or they will end up tough and chewy.
 Squid cooks up quickly.
 The calamari rings should be tender to the bite when ready.
+It’s best to taste one after a few minutes to see if they need more time.

 • Not spicy enough?
 Go ahead and toss in additional crushed red pepper flakes to your desired amount of “heat.”

 • Where to get imported “canned” cherry tomatoes?
-You can find these imported cherry tomatoes at your gourmet markets, Italian specialty stores, or on amazon.
+You can find these imported cherry tomatoes at your gourmet markets, Italian specialty stores, or on Amazon.

 • You can garnish this calamari dish with some freshly chopped parsley sprinkled on top, and serve.